 Soins palliatifs à domicile

-Our effective administrative and clinical management model allows us to treat nearly 1,400 patients per year at an average cost per patient of only $ 2,300.
-For this low cost, we are able to offer the following high-quality care and services:
+Our effective administrative and clinical management model allows us to treat aproximately 1,200 patients per year, with the lowest average cost in Quebec.
+We are able to offer the following high-quality care and services:

 - specialized nursing care by a dedicated and experienced team of professional nurses,

 - professional psychological support for patients and caregivers,

 - bathing and comfort care by experienced nurses' aides,

 - volunteer services for transport, friendly visits, or respite for caregivers